nityansuman/warren/README.md

 If you like the work I do, show your appreciation by 'FORK', 'STAR' and/or 'SHARE'.

-Open to all types of collaborations.
+Open to all types of collaboration.
 Feel free to raise a PR.

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)